 Local Eatables in Raleigh, N.C.

 Ready to excite your taste buds with Raleigh, N.C.’s local eatables?
 Think afternoon snacks, midnight treats, morning pick-me-ups and great gifts for friends and family (or souvenirs for yourself!).
-You’ll find all types of these goodies at their own dedicated storefronts or at retailers that specialize in locally-made goods like Raleigh Provisions and DECO Raleigh.
+You’ll find all types of these goodies at their own dedicated storefronts or at retailers that specialize in locally-made goods like DECO Raleigh.
 Chocolates, specialty olive oils, gourmet popcorn, local coffee roasters and more—below are some of the products you’ll want to keep an eye out for.

 Videri Chocolate Factory